[Minor revision–posted 11/16/22 (replaces 9/29/20 edition)]

 a.
 Texas Tech University will comply with the intent of appropriate federal and state legislation, including the national fire protection codes, industrial security regulations, Life Safety Code, and other federal and state laws that relate to the university safety and security programs.

 b.
 It is the responsibility of all supervisors and administrative heads to implement and comply with the policies and procedures outlined in this OP to control unauthorized access to the highly hazardous and sensitive roof areas of campus buildings.
 Security and safety must be an integral part of all programs at Texas Tech University.

 c.
 Unescorted access to roofs will be limited to essential maintenance personnel only.
-Any exception to this will be requested in writing to the Managing Director of Building, Maintenance and Construction.
+Any exception to this will be requested in writing to the Senior Managing Director of Facilities Maintenance & Construction.

 a.
 Administrators, Deans, and Department Heads

 It is the responsibility of all administrative heads to ensure compliance with the following safety procedures: